 Welcome to the California Dance Company family!
 These policies are designed to help you understand how things work here at the dance studio.
 We believe that by creating a fun, nurturing, family atmosphere, our students feel comfortable expressing and developing themselves as dancers and young people.
 As a result of this belief, our students leave with a love of dance, a sense of self and friendships that will last forever.

 Payment can be made by cash, check or through your My Account online login.
-The My Account login is the only option that enables you to pay with a credit and/or debit card.
-Please note that bills will not be sent out.
+The My Account login enables you to pay with a credit and/or debit card.
+You also have the option of putting your account on Auto Pay; which is run by the 4th of each month.
+Please note that monthly statements will not be sent and you are responsible for remembering to make your payments.

-When you enroll a child with us, you are enrolling him/her for the entire season, September through June.
-If your child is unable to attend a class, tuition is still due in order to reserve his/her spot in the class.
-We have a waiting list for most of our classes so please keep us informed.
-Please remember that the monthly payment is not related to the number of classes in any given month.
-The number of classes each month depends on the calendar and any holidays that may take place during that month.
+Monthly payment is not related to the number of classes in any given month.
+The number of classes each month depends on the calendar and any holidays that take place during that month.
 Since each month is different, some months will have 3 classes; others will have 4 or 5 classes.
 Everything balances out over the course of the dance year.

 All returned checks will be charged a $25.00 fee.

-Again, please note that we DO NOT send out monthly tuition bills.
-You will be responsible for remembering to make your payments.
+Again, please note that we DO NOT send out monthly statements.

 Class Placement / Progress

 Students will be placed in class according to their age and ability.
-There may be class changes as the season progresses.
+Their teacher may recommend advancement as the season progresses.
 These alterations are for the benefit of the student; so he/she can get the most of their training.
 It is crucial for the student to be in a class where they can make maximum progress.

 Tiny Tots and Mini classes are designed to expose the little ones to dance in a fun and creative way.
 Serious students who would like to continue their dance education should study Ballet, Jazz, Tap and other genres such as Modern and Lyrical.
 Students may choose to take only one style of dance but their training will be limited.
 Exposure to diverse types of dance will result in a well-rounded, technically well-trained dancer.

-Studio holidays will follow most school schedules and we typically only close for major holidays.
+Studio holidays will follow most school schedules; only closing for major holidays.
 We do not close for school districts’ in-service days.
 See our Season Schedule for more information.

 Students are encouraged to attend class on a regular basis.
 Missing classes makes it harder on the student to progress in the curriculum.
-Because your child will be learning with a group of other students, all students are expected to not miss more than 4 classes during a semester.
-He/she may not be allowed to perform in the semester production if there are more than the allotted absences.
 Please call and let us know if your child will not be attending class.

-The studio owner must be kept informed of any health issues your child is experiencing.
-For physical disorders such as pulled muscles, sprained joints, broken bones, etc., a doctor’s note certifying your child is cleared to dance is required.
-For chronic disorders such as asthma, diabetes, allergies, etc., your child should always have his/her labeled medication with them so that any issues experienced during a parent’s absence during class can be addressed immediately for the safety of the child.
+The studio must be kept informed of any health issues your child is experiencing.
+For example, in regards to issues such as pulled muscles, sprained joints, broken bones, etc…, a doctor’s note certifying your child is cleared to dance is required.
+For chronic issues such as asthma, diabetes, allergies, etc…, your child should always have his/her labeled medication with them so that any issues experienced during a parent’s absence during class can be addressed immediately for the safety of the child.

 California Dance Company is not liable for any injuries or other damage experienced at the studio or in any other location where performances or appearances may be held.
 Students must have their own health insurance in the event that treatment becomes necessary for any reason.